s-spavound/llm_text_extract_tutorial/README.md

 # Tutorial: Extracting Unstructured Text Using Large Language Models

-This repository contains code to accompany the paper Spavound, S., and Schaer, O., and Markou, P.,, Tutorial: Extracting Unstructured Text Using Large Language Models (April 10, 2026).
-Available at SSRN: https://ssrn.com/abstract=6556303.
+This repository contains code to accompany the forthcoming article in [INFORMS Journal on Applied Analytics](https://ssrn.com/abstract=6556303)

 ## Prerequisites